overviewer/Minecraft-Overviewer/README.rst

     a short description of each.
 If you provide more than one mode (separated by commas), Overviewer will render all of them at once, and provide a toggle on the resulting map to switch between them.

+    If for some reason commas do not work for your shell (like if you're using Powershell on Windows), you can also use a colon ':' or a forward slash '/' to separate the modes.

 --list-rendermodes
     List the available render modes, and a short description of each.